About the Challenging Racism Project

 The Challenging Racism Project has been principally funded by over $3.3 million in prestigious grants from the Australian Research Council and other government agencies.
 It has established strong connections with community, industry, and government and research partners.
 Recent examples of these partnerships and research include:

-• Working with NSW public schools on by-stander led anti-racism.
+• Working with the NSW Department of Education and NSW public schools on by-stander led anti-racism training and curriculum.

-• Documenting the everyday capacities for anti-racism, and how that can assist government with cohesion programs.
-Measuring the extent and variation of racist attitudes and behaviours in Australia.
+• Measuring the extent and variation of racist attitudes and behaviours in Australia.
 These results were used to inform the SBS documentary, Is Australia Racist?

 • Developing the award winning Everyday Racism App, a world-first mobile app that challenges understandings of racism, with All Together Now.